 Head outdoors on Tuesdays in June and July to discover our area’s unique biodiversity protected by Land Trust preserves.
 Each summer, local experts lead children on explorations of topics including archaeology, water ecology, animal tracks, tree identification, and more!

-- Cost: FREE but only available for Land Trust members.
+- Cost: FREE but only available for Land Trust members at the Trailblazer (Family) level or above.
 Not a Land Trust Member?
 Join today!
 You can also find additional adventures available for non-members here.

-- Reservations: Land Trust members only.
+- Reservations: Land Trust members at the Trailblazer (Family) level or above only.
 Reservations are required.
 Space is limited.
 Please register using parent/guardian’s information (name on your Land Trust membership) and select spots for the number of children only.
 Adults do not need to reserve a spot for themselves.
 Registered participants will receive an email with full details closer to the event.
 There are no waitlists for these events.
 If spaces become available, registration will reopen so please check back if you’re interested in attending.

 - Ages: 6-12 years.
 An accompanying adult is required for all programs.

 - What to Bring: We recommend closed toe shoes, long pants, bug spray, sunscreen, and water.

 - Time: All programs will be from 9-11 AM (unless otherwise noted)

 June 7: It’s All About the Macros!